Tetricoins/tetripin/README.rst

     digits = 6
     algorithm = SHA1

-You need other settings, open a github issue.
+If you need other settings, open a github issue.

 It's written in Python, and works on Python 2 and 3.